gvwilson/thirdbit/fiction/iffy/index.md

 she crouched down and shuffled forward to look around the corner.

-Johnson Wales' toy bear looked back at her from its hiding place behind a storage bench, its blue eyes hard and bright.
+A raccoon looked back at her
+from its hiding place behind a storage bench, its dark eyes and the tech under its fur reflecting the light.
 At its feet lay some metal tubing that Iffy had last seen stacked on a shelf in the engine room.